vitorlichoti/api-phone-consumer/README.md

-# Backend Documentation - RESTful API
+# Backend Documentation - RESTfull API

 This document describes the routes and functionalities of the RESTful API for product management.

 ### Product Management API

 #### List Products

 - **Method:** GET
 - **Route:** `/api/products`
 - **Description:** Returns the list of all available products.
 - **Authentication:** Requires user authentication.

 #### Product Details

 - **Method:** GET
 - **Route:** `/api/products/:id`
 - **Description:** Returns the details of a specific product based on the provided ID.